GW2ToolBelt/GW2ML/.github/CONTRIBUTING.md

 # Contributing

-Thank you for considering to contribute to GW2ML!
+Thank you for considering contributing to GW2ML!

 While the library is considered feature-complete, we welcome any contribution
 that: